 Fats have several tasks in the body, and one of their primary tasks is to provide energy.
 Burning 1 gram of fat gives twice the energy compared to 1 gram of carbohydrate or 1 gram of protein, hence it is an efficient and concentrated energy source.

 Dogs are particularly good at utilizing fat as energy when the workload is performed as aerobic exercise (moderate intensity with oxygen present in the muscles).
 Fats are an important building material in all cell membranes for the entire body, transporting fat-soluble vitamins and building hormones.
-So, no fat – no cells, vitamin transport or hormones – no dog-life.
+So, no fat – no cells, vitamin transport or hormones – no dog life.

 There are many different fats that are important for the body but two of them have to be provided through diet as they cannot be synthesized by the dog.
-These are the omega-3 fatty acid alpha-linolenic acid or EPA/DHA, and the omega 6 fatty acid linoleic acid, and they are essential for dogs.
+These are the omega-3 fatty acid alpha-linolenic acid or EPA/DHA, and the omega-6 fatty acid linoleic acid, and they are essential for dogs.

 They serve mainly as a source of energy.
 Carbohydrates may vary from short to complex and long.
 The longer they are, the longer it takes to break down for absorption and vice versa.
 The longest ones are called fibers and are only partly or not at all digestible.
 The shortest one is called glucose and is highly digestible and important for quick and short-term energy for most body cells.

-Like in humans, the dog's blood contains certain levels of this particular sugar and the liver stores glucose in form of glycogen (small amounts can be found in muscles as well).
+Like in humans, the dog's blood contains certain levels of this particular sugar and the liver stores glucose in the form of glycogen (small amounts can be found in muscles as well).